ntut-xuan/OOP-Exercise/docs/Introduce-to-OOP/Why-we-need-OOP.md

 <img src="../assets/Blueprint-function-to-computer.png" alt="Computer" style="zoom: 50%;" />

-### Conclusion
+We put some specific attributes, the constructor will create the laptop based on our attributes.
+The code will be more clarify and easy to know.

-In this section, we already let you know about why we need OOP and how it looks like.
+It's a good movitation to optimize our code.
+In next section, we will describe what's OOP and what actually it look likes.

-Next, we will provide some overview of important OOP concept for you.